pierregermain/MyDrupal/d8/D8-Module-Dev-Book/Readme.md

 We create a new service called `getSalutationComponent()` on our service class `/src/HelloWorldSalutation`.
 We also modify our controller `HelloWorldController` to return the new render array created with a new method called `public function helloWorldComponent()`
-We add a new route to test this method
+We add a new route to test this method: `/hello-world-component`

 Link to test:
 http://my-drupal.loc/hello-world-component